jahidulpabelislam/portfolio-api/README.md

 3. Create new database.

-4. A MySQL user with select, insert, update & delete capabilities on new database.
+4. A MySQL user with select, insert, update & delete capabilities on the new database.

-5. Import `/set-up/base-structure.sql` into newly created database.
+5. Import `/set-up/base-structure.sql` into the newly created database.

 6. Run migrations from `/migrations/*` (if any) into MySQL.